Full-Time Scrapping: Is It An Option For You?

 3. You need time for yourself

-Working a 9-5 is rough on your body, but it can also be tough on your mental health.
+Working a 9-5 is rough on your body, but it can also be harsh on your mental health.
 Constantly being away from your family, friends, and hobbies can take a toll.

 Full-time scrapping will give you the freedom and flexibility to work on your schedule.
-You can take a break whenever you want and pick up extra hours when convenient for you.
+You can take a break whenever you want and pick up extra hours when convenient.
 This is a huge perk that shouldn’t be underestimated.
-If you’re not happy with your current work situation, full-time scrapping might be the answer.
+Full-time scrapping might be the answer if you’re unhappy with your current work situation.

 However, it’s not all peaches and cream.
-There will be longer weeks than others, but overall, you’ll have more control over your time.
+Some weeks will be longer than others, but overall, you’ll have more control over your time.

 4. You’ve got your finances in check

-When you become self-employed, there are a lot of financial unknowns.
-You might not have a regular paycheck coming in, making it tough to budget and save for the future.
+When you become self-employed, there are many financial unknowns.
+You might not receive a regular paycheck, making it challenging to budget and save for the future.

 Before you leap to full-time scrapping, ensure your finances are in check.
 This means creating a budget and sticking to it.
 You should also have an emergency fund to cover unexpected expenses.